 With the disclaimer in place, here are a few options for providing these nutrients:

 For vegans sources of protein include: pumpkin seeds, peanut butter, hemp seed, almonds, pistachio nuts, flaxseed, tofu, oats, soybeans, and walnuts.
 Other sources of all eight types of essential amino acids: lupin beans, chia seed, amaranth, buckwheat, spirulina, and quinoa.
+(You can find a great quinoa recipe at Jen reviews.)

 Vitamin B-12 – Eggs and dairy products provide B-12 for lacto-ovo vegetarians.